sdegutis/Novo-Cantico/app/routes/home/content.md

 ### Zero-downtime deployment

 When a Novo Cantico web app is deployed, the base layer watches files under `app/` for changes.
 When it sees any change that can't be handled by the runtime itself, it shuts down the runtime and creates a new one.
 This essentially allows 0-downtime deployments.

+### Userland asset pipelines

+Because the server lives in userland, and all our responses always have a body of type `Buffer`, the concept of "asset pipelines" is moved into `app/` where we have complete control over integration with the rest of the site.

+### Free eternal-file-caching

+Because of our push-based approach, combined with a runtime that refreshes when data changes on disk, we can take our data files (images, fonts, etc), and create eternally-cached routes for them, getting the route back while still having access to our view-layer where we can use them.
+See [app/util/static.ts](https://github.com/sdegutis/Novo-Cantico/blob/main/app/util/static.ts) for how this is implemented in Novo Cantico.
+See also [app/util/css.tsx](https://github.com/sdegutis/Novo-Cantico/blob/main/app/util/css.tsx) and [app/fonts](https://github.com/sdegutis/Novo-Cantico/tree/main/app/fonts) for how this is implemented to serve web fonts efficiently.

+### Data can live next to code

+For example, static images for a page do not need to be in a far away directory, connected only by having similar paths after a certain diversion.
+They can live in the same directory.
+And you can even get access to the image using `__dir`, and generate a static route for the image (see above), which you can place directly in the view for this page.

+And since code and data can live side by side, you can create helper functions to access this data.
+This is what Novo Cantico currently does to make it easy to use a custom web font in any component: see [app/fonts/martel/index.tsx](https://github.com/sdegutis/Novo-Cantico/blob/main/app/fonts/martel/index.tsx) for the creation of the Martel font, and [app/components/page/page.tsx](https://github.com/sdegutis/Novo-Cantico/blob/main/app/components/page/page.tsx#L40-L41) for where and how it's used.